Nastel/gocypher-cybench-junit/cybench-t2b-agent/dev_notes.md

 ## DEVNotes (a.k.a TODO)

 * **P1** tasks (optional for 2021-07-23):
-    * Add cybench annotations: id, metadata.
-Make it configurable using some template (file or property).
     * Support for `@BeforeXXXX`, `@AfterXXXXX`, `@TearDown`, and etc. test framework annotations
     * Integrate T2B with [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation)
 * **P2** tasks (optional for 2021-07-23):